-A SSA-832/833 rationale represents complete documentation of the evaluation process used in continuing
+Adjudicators must prepare a rationale of the evaluation process used in adjudicating

-Adjudicators must prepare a rationale whether the determination is a continuance
+continuing disability review (CDR) cases whether the determination is a continuance

-or

-a cessation.
+or cessation.
 The rationale documents application of the medical improvement review

 standard (MIRS) required on all CDRs.
 When disability continues, the rationale establishes